DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 **Security Risks**: [CWE-352](https://cwe.mitre.org/data/definitions/352.html)

-This section provides information on how to prevent cross-site request forgery attacks on your web application.
-The vulnerability affects controls supporting data editing through AJAX out-of-the-box.
-Authorization mechanisms allow you to deny access by Insecure Direct Object References, but it does not protect you from Cross-Site Request Forgery (CSRF).
+This section provides information on how to prevent cross-site request forgery (CSRF) attacks on your web application.
+The vulnerability affects those controls that support data editing through AJAX.
+Although there are authorization mechanisms that allow you to deny access by Insecure Direct Object References, they do not protect you from CSRF attacks.

-A malefactor can abuse this vulnerability as described below.
+The possible security breach could occur as follows:

 1. A malefactor implements a phishing page.
-2. When your end-user visits this phishing page, it sends a malicious request to your web application using the end-user‚Äôs cookies.
+2. A user inadvertently visits this phishing page, which then sends a malicious request to your web application using the userís cookies.
-3. As the result, the malicious action is performed on the end-user‚Äôs behalf, allowing the malefactor to modify the end-user‚Äôs data or account info.
+3. As a result, the malicious action is performed on the userís behalf, allowing the malefactor to access or modify the userís data or account info.

 For more information on the vulnerability, refer to the [CWE-352 - Cross-Site Request Forgery (CSRF)](https://cwe.mitre.org/data/definitions/352.html) article.

 To mitigate the vulnerability, use the **AntiForgeryToken** pattern.
 Refer to the [AntiForgery.Validate](https://msdn.microsoft.com/ru-ru/library/gg548011(v=vs.111).aspx) MSDN article to learn more.

-The best practice to prevent CSRF is to MasterPage code which generate an AntiForgery token and check this token on Pre_Load.
+The best practice to prevent CSRF is to create a MasterPage that:

+1. Generates an AntiForgery token, and
+2. Checks this token within the Pre_Load event.

 ```xml
 <form id="form1" runat="server">
     <%= System.Web.Helpers.AntiForgery.GetHtml() %>
 ```

-On the client, this will generate a token and a cookie signed with a machine key:
+On the client, generate a token and a cookie signed with a machine key:

 ```html
 <input name="__RequestVerificationToken" type="hidden" value="SKZi1uvLbg_G1P-KoK2AJdmeorX1fBgdCbVhLUDim9sk6AFwReVEY6XsuPrvsXJLq5MWOVaGXMnpx09srXkLM_Yjtcfg_4tpc1747jOgo941" />
 ```

-On the server side, the cookie and token are checked in the Validate method:
+On the server, check the cookie and token in the Validate method:

 ```cs
 protected override void OnInit(EventArgs e) {